rafafelps/ChaosGame/README.md

 </div>

 ## Description
 Made with C++ using raylib to render.
-It uses a rule to mark the next point and, over time, generates a fractal.
+It uses a rule to distribute points inside a shape and, over time, generates a fractal.

 ## Config
 These are the settings that can be configured: